top of page

 Cleaning Safely

-I put great emphasis on my health as I use cleaning chemicals for hours each day.
-COSHH training is essential to ensure I really know the products I am working with, their health implications, how much to use, what surface they can be used on and how to act should any chemicals be accidentally mixed.
-It really is a science lesson with very serious implications if you get it wrong.
-For example mixing bleach with toilet gel will create a rudimentary mixture for chlorine gas - a very basic mustard gas, as used in WW1.
-Highly dangerous and the fumes of which will burn your eyes and suffocate you!
-The number one rule of professional cleaning is to always flush the toilet before applying anything to the bowl - just in case a client has left anything in it.
-Always have a well ventilated room and if it does happen - get to fresh air as fast and safely as you can!
+I prioritise my health because I spend hours each day working with cleaning chemicals.
+COSHH (Control of Substances Hazardous to Health) training is crucial, as it ensures I understand the products I use, their health implications, the correct quantities, suitable surfaces and how to handle accidental mixing.
+It's like a science lesson with very real consequences if not taken seriously.
+For example, mixing bleach with toilet gel can create chlorine gas - a rudimentary form of mustard gas used in WWI.
+This is extremely dangerous and can burn your eyes or suffocate you.
+The number one rule in professional cleaning is to always flush the toilet before applying anything to the bowl - just in case a client has left something behind.
+It's also vital to work in a well-ventilated space, and if something goes wrong, get to fresh air as quickly and safely as possible!

-So stop and think before you start cleaning.
-Read the labels on your products very carefully and follow the instructions for their correct and safe use.
-Otherwise your new found enthusiasm for cleaning could do more harm to your home or yourself than good.
+So, before you start cleaning, take a moment to stop and think.
+Read the labels on your products thoroughly and follow the instructions for their correct and safe use.
+Your newfound enthusiasm for cleaning could end up doing more harm to your home or yourself than good if you don't take the time to use products properly.

 Commentaires